 We’ve picked out 12 of the best historical TV series based on the country’s many different monarchies, listed here in alphabetical order.

 Created and written by Peter Morgan (The Queen, Frost/Nixon), Netflix’s hugely successful series about the reign of Queen Elizabeth II of the United Kingdom launched in 2016 and is the most expensive TV production ever made.

-The first two seasons starred Claire Foy (Wolf Hall) as Elizabeth and Matt Smith (Doctor Who) as Prince Philip, covering the years from 1947 to 1964.
+The first two seasons of The Crown starred Claire Foy (Wolf Hall) as Elizabeth and Matt Smith (Doctor Who) as Prince Philip, covering the years from 1947 to 1964.

 They will be replaced by Olivia Colman (Broadchurch) and Tobias Menzies (Outlander) respectively in the upcoming third and fourth seasons.
 The Crown is set to run for six seasons and 60 episodes episodes in total.

 The Lord of the Rings star Ian McKellen leads the cast of the BBC’s 1970 studio recording of the successful stage production of Christopher Marlowe’s play, alongside Timothy West and a young Nigel Havers (Chariots of Fire).